Sergio-Ltr/ALSQR-CM-project23-/New/readme.md

 New stuff :)

-- new qr factorization (da migliorare ancora)
+- qr factorization (da migliorare ancora)
-- new houseolder vector
+- houseolder vector
-- new Approximate U
+- Approximate U
-- new Approximate V
+- Approximate V
-- new solver for counting residual error at each iterative step
+- solver for counting residual error at each iterative step
+- NEW optimal k function for compare our error with svd error